Ross Gittins: Finance journalist

-Gittins regularly writes for former Fairfax publications The Sydney Morning Herald, The Age and (previously) The Canberra Times, commentating on underlying economic issues and political economic policies.
+Gittins regularly writes for The Sydney Morning Herald, The Age and previously wrote for The Canberra Times, commentating on underlying economic issues and political economic policies.
 In 1993 he won the Citibank Pan Asia award for excellence in finance journalism.

-In 2003 Gittins wrote that then Prime Minister "Honest John Howard" had been "a tricky chap" on immigration, by appearing "tough" on illegal immigration to win support from the working class, while simultaneously winning support from employers with high legal immigration.
+In 2003 Gittins wrote that prime minister John Howard had been "a tricky chap" on immigration, by appearing "tough" on illegal immigration to win support from the working class, while simultaneously winning support from employers with high legal immigration.

 He celebrated his 30th year as the Heralds economics editor in 2008, having assumed the position during the Fraser government in 1978.

-Ross Gittins lectures to year 11 and 12 high school students around Australia, in order to share his knowledge and understanding of the Australian economy.

 Gittins published the first edition of the Gittins' Guide to Economics for secondary students in 1988.

-On 7 February 2024, Nine Entertainment, the current publisher of the Sydney Morning Herald and The Age since 2018, published an opinion piece by Gittins in both papers celebrating 50 years since he began at the paper in 1974.
+On 7 February 2024, The Sydney Morning Herald and The Age published an opinion piece by Gittins celebrating 50 years since he began at the paper in 1974.

+Health

+In October 2025, Gittins was diagnosed with an infection that spread to his heart following a holiday, necessitating a surgery.
+He was reported to return to The Sydney Morning Herald and The Age soon in February 2026.